Skip to main content

 Getting value in aged cheese

-If you want “wow” without overspending:
+If you want more flavor without overspending:

-• buy from shops that store cheese well (good storage is part of what you’re paying for)
+• buy from shops that store cheese well

-• ask for age in months; “aged” without a number can mean “barely”
+• ask for age in months

 A simple buyer’s checklist